Best Practices for How to Dispose of Medical Waste

 Handling Infectious Clinical Waste

 Infectious clinical waste must be handled with utmost care to prevent the spread of infections and protect public health.
+The use of clinical waste bins for proper containment and disposal is crucial.
 This type of waste should be placed in designated yellow bags that indicate contamination.
 It is essential to avoid mixing general waste with clinical waste to minimise risks and ensure safe disposal.

 To initiate a clinical waste collection, one must contact their GP or healthcare professional to submit a Health Care Referral Form.
 Proper disposal of infectious clinical waste plays a critical role in infection prevention and public health safety.
 Adhering to these guidelines helps healthcare facilities prevent infections and maintain a safe environment for all.